 Over 600 fatalities occur every year in work zones around the nation, despite very successful efforts to minimize work zone safety hazards.
 These are some of the most problematic areas of roadways, and accidents are often attributed to driver inattentiveness, excessive speed and lack of proper highway safety equipment.
-Placement of the correct signs and barriers can be of great assistance in reducing fatalities and injuries in construction work zones.
+Placement of the correct signs and barriers can be of great assistance in reducing fatalities and injuries in construction work zones, and that is our goal at OTW Safety (shop traffic barricades).

 Work zone safety starts with placing the proper equipment on roadways to warn drivers to slow down and be aware.
 For instance, one-lane traffic zones that are not staffed by full-time workers must have temporary traffic signals erected to direct traffic flow.
 Retroreflective signs in combination with safety devices can be installed to delineate work areas and protect workers.
 Speed limit signs notifying drivers of appropriate speeds to be observed in a work zone have also helped to save lives.
 The objective is to make a work area as visible as possible while informing drivers of their role in keeping workers safe.